Wheelpro spoke length calculator

 - The spoke diameter is used to calculate the cross sectional area.

 - The elongation can now be calculated using standard engineering stress-strain equations.
 I've used a stainless steel Young's Modulus of 210000 N/mm2.
+This calculator is for stainless steel spokes, other types of spoke material will have a different Young's Modulus which will affect the elongation.

 - The lengths and elongations can be seen by looking at the log.